 Inside, the ground floor comprises an open plan lounge and kitchen, which leads out to a beautiful sun terrace with sea views, a further sun lounge with a timber boarded ceiling; then there is the dining room,the study and downstairs WC.
 The solid oak staircase leads down to the basement lounge and hobbies room with sliding doors into a courtyard.
 Upstairs is a master bedroom with en-suite bathroom, two further bedrooms and a family bathroom.

 The inside window sills, are made from oak and spruce.
 In the lounge areas the windows are low and wide to create window seats from which to admire the incredible views.
-The internal doors are made from Canadian maple with stainless steel ironmongery and some glass doors such as those that will lead from the lounge to the sun terrace.
+The internal doors are made from Canadian maple with stainless steel ironmongery and there are some glass doors, such as those that will lead from the lounge to the sun terrace.
 The skirting boards are made from solid spruce and oak.
 In the basement there are natural cork floors, with cottage-style tiles in the kitchen and organic sheep's wool carpets throughout the rest of the house.

 The kitchen was supplied by local firm George Robinson Kitchens in Penzance.
-Like the rest of the house, the kitchen has strong ecological credentials, George Robinson Kitchens uses locally sourced wood wherever possible– supporting businesses in the area and helping to reduce the pollution caused by long distance haulage.
+Like the rest of the country house, the kitchen has strong ecological credentials, George Robinson Kitchens uses locally sourced wood wherever possible– supporting businesses in the area and helping to reduce the pollution caused by long distance haulage.
 The wood for the kitchen will come from suppliers who manage their forests responsibly.

 Electrics – Cat 5 data cabling.